Pacific Life PremierCare Choice Max Review

 In a vacuum, this choice of 100% reimbursement or benefit reduction with indemnity approach seems like a good option to offer you.
 Why should you not have a choice.
 Certainly you can always elect the reimbursement option and stay at 100%.
 Some policies, like Lincoln Moneyguard III, are only reimbursement policies without any choice.
 So, in a vacuum, this indemnity/reimbursement choice seems like a positive for you.
 At least if you live in a world of only reimbursement-only policies.

-In the past five years Securian introduced its stellar-priced SecureCare hybrid policy with 100% cash indemnity LTC benefits, and a vested 100% return of premium option.
+In the past three years Securian introduced its stellar-priced SecureCare hybrid policy with 100% cash indemnity LTC benefits, and a vested 100% return of premium option.

 In 2019, Nationwide aggressively priced its 100% cash indemnity CareMatters II policy.